10 E. College St.

 Oberlin, OH 44074

-The building presently includes the 70-suite Hotel at Oberlin, the William and Helen Birenbaum Innovation and Performance Space, the Clyde McGregor ’74 Office of Admissions, the 1833 Restaurant, Lemle Center for Teaching Innovation and Excellence, and StudiOC.
+The building presently includes the 70-suite Hotel at Oberlin, the William and Helen Birenbaum Innovation and Performance Space, the Clyde McGregor ’74 Office of Admissions, the 1833 Restaurant, Lemle Center for Teaching Innovation and Excellence, and the Oberlin Center for Convergence (StudiOC).